FAQs – Work Comp

 What is the Pretrial Order?

 A pretrial order with the issues, dates, and deadlines will be issued after the initial conference.
 This is an order of LIRAB and all parties must comply with this order.
-The pretrial order will also contain additional deadlines (such as for submitting exhibits) and orders regarding processing the case on appeal.
+The pretrial order will also contain additional deadlines (such as for submitting witness lists) and orders regarding processing the case on appeal.

 Read the pretrial order carefully.
 All parties are required to read and comply with the pretrial order (as well as all applicable laws and rules.)